matplotlib/matplotlib/doc/users/getting_started.rst

             conda install matplotlib

 Further details are available in the :doc:`Installation Guide </users/installing>`.
-If a plot does not show up, we probably could not automatically find an appropriate backend; please check :ref:`troubleshooting-faq`.

 Draw a first plot
 -----------------